aws-samples/container-patterns/pattern/ecs-fargate-container-image-signing-and-verification/index.md

 --id $SIGNING_PROFILE_ARN
 ```

-Now you can now inspect the image to see the trust chain:
+Now you can inspect the image to see the trust chain:

 ```sh
 notation inspect $APP_IMAGE_SHA